project-hatohol/HAPI-2.0-Specification/en/README.md

 ```
 ## Data type

- - In this section explains about data types that are defined for Hatohol.
+ - This section describes about data types that are defined for Hatohol.
 They(the data types) use date type that is defined in the JSON-RPC internally.

 |Name|JSON type|description|
 |:---|:---------|:---|